NCAA Division II: Division I

 Division II schools also frequently schedule "money games", usually in football and men's basketball, against Division I schools.

 In football, D-II teams once occasionally played games against schools that are now in Division I FBS, but this practice has ended because, under current NCAA rules, FBS schools cannot use victories over schools below the FCS level for establishing a bowl eligibility.
 Today, D-II "money games" are exclusively against FCS schools, whose postseason eligibility is less seriously impacted by scheduling a D-II opponent.
 In basketball, where conference tournaments play a large role in determining postseason participants, D-I schools have less of a penalty for scheduling an occasional D-II opponent, resulting in more "money games".

 In any event, the D-II school is almost invariably the visiting team, and is invited to play with the knowledge that it will likely be defeated but will receive a substantial (at least by Division II standards) monetary reward which will help to finance much of the rest of the season and perhaps other sports as well.
 Such games are funded by Division I schools that can afford such games.

 In recent years, "money games" in men's basketball have also included preseason exhibitions against D-I programs, typically in the same region, that do not count in official statistics for either team.
 Under NCAA rules, Division I teams are allowed to play two exhibition games in a season and must host these games.

 The University of Kansas helps the state's four Division II members by rotating them onto the Jayhawks' exhibition schedule annually.
-Milwaukee, which has been a Division I member since 1990, has continued its series with their former Division II rival Wisconsin-Parkside as part of their exhibition schedule.
+Milwaukee, which has been a Division I member since 1990, has continued its series with their former Division II rival Parkside as part of their exhibition schedule.

 When these exhibition games do happen, there are times when the Division II team does win, and against a well-respected Division I program.
 In 2009, a Division II team beat the eventual Big East regular season champion.
 In 2010, two other Division II teams beat teams that reached the NCAA Division I tournament.
 In 2011, another Division II team defeated a Division I team that finished in the top half of the Pac-12 Conference.
 In 2012, another Division II team beat eventual Atlantic Coast Conference regular-season and tournament champion Miami.

 Also in basketball, one of the best-known early-season tournaments for D-I men's teams, the Maui Invitational, is hosted by D-II member Chaminade.
 Through the 2017 edition, Chaminade competed in every tournament, but now competes only in odd-numbered years.
-The now-defunct Great Alaska Shootout, which had men's and women's tournaments, was also hosted by a D-II member, namely Alaska–Anchorage.
+The now-defunct Great Alaska Shootout, which had men's and women's tournaments, was also hosted by a D-II member, Alaska–Anchorage.
 Chaminade typically loses all games it plays in Maui; Alaska–Anchorage also typically lost all of its men's Shootout games, but was frequently competitive in the women's version.